The Top 8 Bryce Harper Rookie Cards

 Bryce Harper might have been the most hyped prospect.
 Ever.

-Harper just turned 30 last month, just as he was starting a postseason run seldom seen before.
+Harper just turned 31 this month, just as he was starting a postseason run seldom seen before.
 In the years since his rookie season, Harper has been an All Star seven times and won two Silver Sluggers.

-He’s been worth 42.5 WAR though his age 29 season.
+He’s been worth 45.6 WAR through his age 29 season.
 As we wrote about in our article Active Major League Hitters Who We Think Are On The Baseball Hall Of Fame Path we think Harper has a solid shot at making the Hall of Fame if he stays healthy in his 30s.

-Harper has put up some epic numbers in the 2022 postseason, leading the Philadelphia Phillies to the World Series.
+Harper put up some epic numbers in the 2022 and 2023 postseasons, leading the Philadelphia Phillies to the World Series in 2022 with a strong likelyhood of doing it again in 2023.
 He won the NL NLCS MVP and the national spotlight is drawing attention to Harper once again.

 Harper early career cards: Insanity described